ChrisNakayama/11/README.md

 This application will:

-Input from user and parse it to an integer
+1.Input from user and parse it to an integer
 Input Example: "5"
 Output Example: 5
-Use for loop to push every number from 0 to the inputted number into an empty array Input Example: 5
+2.Use for loop to push every number from 0 to the inputted number into an empty array Input Example: 5
 Output Example: [0, 1, 2, 3, 4, 5]
-Use a forEach function to change numbers that include 1, 2 or 3 to a sentence string.
+3.Use a forEach function to change numbers that include 1, 2 or 3 to a sentence string.
 Input Example: [0, 1, 2, 3, 4, 5]
-Output Example: [0, "Beep!", "Boop", "Won't You Be My Neighbor, 4, 5"] Append each element to ul and show list to user upon submit.
+Output Example: [0, "Beep!", "Boop", "Won't You Be My Neighbor, 4, 5"] 4.Append each element to ul and show list to user upon submit.
 Clear list and provide new output upon every click of submit without need for page refresh.

-Setup/Installation Requirements
+Setup/Installation Requirements: